 The NTSB asked anyone with information about the accident, including if they have photos or video, to share that with the agency.

 The flight was operated by the Oahu Parachute Center skydiving company.
-No one answered the phone at Oahu Parachute Center on Sunday.Grab the FREE WDTN News App for iPhone or Android.
+No one answered the phone at Oahu Parachute Center on Sunday.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.